icapps/translations/README.md

 - `translations init`: Run from your project root in order to setup the translations configuration.
 - `translations import`: Run from your project root in order to import the translations into the matching _.strings_ files.

+_You can pass the `--verbose` parameter to both commands in order to get more detailed information on what is happening._

 ## Build gem

 Start by updating the version number in the `lib/icapps/translations/version.rb` file.